 Failing to repay the loan by the deadline can result in various consequences.
 Firstly, the outstanding loan balance is treated as a distribution, resulting in you owing income tax based on the loan amount.
 Early withdrawal penalties (10% of additional tax) may apply if you’re under age 59½.

 If you have a TSP loan when you separate or retire, you face the same potential income tax and penalty if you are under age 59 1/2.
 However, the new rules from the TSP state that you can set up a monthly payment plan and pay off the loan by a required deadline.
 Moreover, you can pay off the loan in a lump sum to avoid the monthly payment.
+Consider consulting with a specialized financial advisor for federal employees who can help you navigate your TSP loan repayment strategy.

 The repercussions of an unpaid 401k loan extend beyond immediate financial implications.
 Not only does it reduce your retirement account balance, but it also disrupts your retirement savings strategy.
-This shortfall can disrupt your retirement planning and delay your financial goals.
+This shortfall can derail your retirement planning and delay your financial goals.

 While the default does not require you to make any payments or have any credit impact, it does count as a taxable distribution.
 For example, let’s say that you have a $40,000 loan balance that defaults.
 You need to pay income tax based on the $40,000.
-Assuming 20% Federal tax rate and 5% state tax rate, that’s a total tax bill of $10,000.
+Assuming a 20% federal tax rate and a 5% state tax rate, that’s a total tax bill of $10,000.
 Moreover, you may need to take additional funds from your retirement account to cover living expenses if you are not working or retired.
 That means you might be pushed up to the next tax bracket depending on what retirement income you will receive.

 The best strategy is to pay back the outstanding balance immediately.
 You want to contact the plan administrator to find out the timeframe and due date.
 Then, you need to review your income for the year and consult a tax advisor to review the overall impact since an unpaid loan balance is considered taxable income.
 While the best way to pay off the loan is using available cash or investments, you can also consider other loan options, such as a home equity loan, to pay back the loan.
 While using one loan to pay off another loan seems like a bad idea, it may be beneficial if you can spread out the tax liability over multiple years.

-If you have additional federal benefit questions, reach out to our team of CERTIFIED FINANCIAL PLANNER™ (CFP®) and Chartered Federal Employee Benefits Consultants (ChFEBC℠).
+If you have additional federal benefit questions, reach out to our team of CERTIFIED FINANCIAL PLANNER™ (CFP®), Accredited Investment Fiduciary (AIF®), and Chartered Federal Employee Benefits Consultants (ChFEBC℠).
 At PlanWell, we focus on retirement planning for federal employees.
 Learn more about our process designed for the career federal employee.

 Preparing for a federal retirement?
 Check out our scheduled federal retirement workshops.
-Sign up for our no-cost federal retirement webinars here!
+Sign up for our no-cost federal retirement webinars.
 Make sure to plan ahead and reserve your seat for our FERS webinar, held every three weeks.
 Want to have PlanWell host a federal retirement seminar for your agency?
 Reach out and we’ll collaborate with HR to arrange an on-site FERS seminar.

 Want to fast track your federal retirement plan?
 Skip the FERS webinar and start a one-on-one conversation with a ChFEBC today.
 You can schedule a one-on-one meeting here.